Naveen Patnaik sanctions Rs 67.52 lakh from CMRF for stray animals | Law-Order

 Odisha Chief Minister Naveen Patnaik on Thursday sanctioned Rs 67.52 lakh from the Chief Minister Relief Fund (CMRF) for the welfare of stray animals in the state.
 "Chief Minister Naveen Patnaik has sanctioned an amount of Rs 67,52,000 from CMRF today for stray animals in urban areas.
 This amount will be used to feed stray animals during the extended lockdown period," reads an official press release.

-While the Bhubaneswar Municipal Council (BMC) will spend Rs 20 thousand; other 4 municipal corporations each can spend Rs 10 thousand for stray animals, the release informed.
+While the Bhubaneswar Municipal Corporation (BMC) will spend Rs 20 thousand per day till the extended lockdown period; other 4 municipal corporations each can spend Rs 10 thousand per day till the extended lockdown period for stray animals, the release informed.
 48 municipalities each can spend Rs 5 thousand and 61 Notified Area Councils (NACs) can spend Rs 2 thousand each for the welfare of animals.
 It may be mentioned here that the Chief Minister had earlier sanctioned Rs 1,13,94,000 this year in two phases for this purpose.

 Cuttack municipal corporation (CMC) also gets Rs 15 crore from CMRF for COVID-19 Management.
 Chief Minister Naveen Patnaik today sanctioned an amount of Rs 15 crores from CMRF for COVID-19 management in the Cuttack municipal corporation area.
 Earlier CMC had received Rs 26,71,19144 crores for this purpose.
 With this, the total amount of money sanctioned to CMC becomes Rs 41,71,19,144 for COVID-19 management.